Shell’s ambition to be a net-zero emissions energy business

 For society to achieve a 1.5° Celsius future, the world is likely to need to stop adding to the stock of greenhouse gases in the atmosphere – a state known as net-zero emissions – by around 2060.
 Advanced parts of the world are likely to need to reach that point by 2050.

-That is why Shell has set itself an ambition to become, by 2050 or sooner, a net-zero emissions energy business.
+That is why Shell has set itself an ambition to become, by 2050 or sooner, a net-zero emissions energy business, in step with society.

 We will work towards this in three ways.